alissa-huskey/python-class/docs/lessons/data-types/dunder-methods.md

 ### Operator dunder methods

-Below are tables matching operators to their cooresponding dunder methods.
+Below are tables matching operators to their corresponding dunder methods.

 #### Arithmetic Operators